tAndreani/DNA-Demethylation-Gadd45/README.md

-## Call of Differentially Methylated Regions (DMRs) with MethylKit from the bash run (contents of the script in the folder "R"):
+## Call of Differentially Methylated Regions (DMRs) with MethylKit (contents of the script in the folder "R"):
 `Rscript DMRs.Estimation.r`

 ## Downstream post-processing analysis (enrichment at regulatory features, Oxidative products DIP-seq peaks after Tet and Tdg knock out, Rloops etc..)